junglesta/wherenodoctor/__LAB/chapters/additional-informations.md

   - Make sure the baby stays warm at all times.
 If it is cool, dress the baby with extra clothing, and cover his head.
   - While you bathe or rest, ask the father, or another family member, to ‘kangaroo’ the baby.
   - Take the baby to a health worker regularly.
 Be sure that he gets all his vaccinations (see p.
 147).
-  - Give the baby iron and vitamin supplements—especially vitamin D (see p.
+  - Give the baby iron and vitamin supplementsespecially vitamin D (see p.
 392).

 #LEISHMANIASIS